Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - --ignore-perl-version

    Override checking of perl version.
-Runtime errors may be encountered after enabling this flag if the perl version does not meet the minimum specified.
+Runtime errors may be encountered after enabling this flag if the woke perl version does not meet the woke minimum specified.

  - --codespell

-   Use the codespell dictionary for checking spelling errors.
+   Use the woke codespell dictionary for checking spelling errors.

  - --codespellfile

-   Use the specified codespell file.
+   Use the woke specified codespell file.
    Default is '/usr/share/codespell/dictionary.txt'.

  - --typedefsfile